"I need more online reviews!" Well, of course you do. But why?

 How Much Do Online Reviews Boost Sales?

-A 2015 survey found that product reviews can boost online sales by as much as 62 percent.
+A recent survey found that product reviews can boost online sales by as much as 62 percent.
 The survey also showed that the average order value increased by 3 percent when shoppers read reviews.

 Just the mere fact that shoppers can read reviews at all increases they amount they spend.

 Yes, but what's the actual value of reviews in monetary terms?

 First, the mechanics of how it works: Positive customer reviews typically trigger an increase in your conversion rate, leading to a steady stream of new customers.
 Conversely, dissatisfied customers who share their bad experiences with negative feedback on review sites can have a negative impact on customer trust and this reduces your chances of new foot traffic.